Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 Note that the wifi module is the second network interface on the 6HC (the ethernet interface is the first one) so all [M552](/User_manual/Reference/Gcodes/M552) commands need to contain "I1" to indicate they are for the wifi module interface.

-* With the 6HC powered off plug the WIFI module into the ESP header, as oriented in the image above and ensuring all the pins line up.
+* With the 6HC powered off plug the WiFi module into the ESP header, as oriented in the image above and ensuring all the pins line up.

 * Power up the 6HC and connect to it either via USB or Ethernet (see the [getting started guide](/User_manual/Overview/Getting_started_Duet_3_MB6HC) for how to get to that point.

-* Send M552 I1 S0 to take the WIFI module out of its disabled state and into idle.
+* Send M552 I1 S0 to take the WiFi module out of its disabled state and into idle.

 * Use [M587](/User_manual/Reference/Gcodes/M587) to add the SSID and password of your wifi network.
-Not it does not need to be the same network that the ethernet is connected to. the WIFI interface will get its own IP address.
+Note, it does not need to be the same network that the ethernet is connected to.
+The WiFi interface will get its own IP address via DHCP, or you can specify what IP address to use in the M587 command.

-* Send M552 I1 S1 to enable the WIFI interface.
-Send M552 I1 or M122 to see the configured IP address
+* Send M552 I1 S1 to enable the WiFi interface in client mode and connect to an access point that you specified using M587.
+Send M552 I1 or M122 to see the configured IP address.

-* You can add this to config.g if you want the wifi to be enabled on boot.
+* You can add this to config.g if you want WiFi to be enabled on boot.

 ## Motion